This is the following ‘chapter’ which I wrote last night. Again any feedback is much appreciated.

 “It’s ok I didn’t say,” Miss Sevenpenny said and quickly browsed the shelves.
 “I think I will have some Lemon Drops, I’m in the mood for something bitter.”
 She rolled her eyes mischievously at Arthur who winced.
 Sevenpenny was about to add something else but as she did so the shop door opened and a pair of adolescents wandered in and started browsing through the various displays.

 “All sorted are we gov?” he asked cheerfully.
-“Remember these are gob stoppers not Aniseed balls, had a kid forget to do that last week and he ended up having his tooth capped.
+“Remember these are gob stoppers not Opal Fruits, had a kid forget to do that last week and he ended up having his tooth capped.
 That is £2.59 in total.”

 “Thank you,” replied Arthur handing over the money and collecting the two bags of sweets.
 “Remember to brush your teeth afterwards,” he said to Sevenpenny as he handed her the bag of Lemon drops as they left the store.

 Sevenpenny strolled over the car and gestured Arthur inside, once inside she produced the envelopes from ‘his nibs’ and handed them to Arthur.
 “What are they?”

 “Looks like they are the days movements for our MP friends on the days before they left for the Pennines,” said Arthur.

 “Doesn’t seem to be, all seems routine to me.”